Filing Guidelines for Political Parties

 Below is a summary of some of the key filing requirements.
 For a full list of rules and complete details please see the CFO Handbook for Political Parties.

-When you fill out a form, please be sure that:
+When you fill out a form, please ensure:

 - all information is accurate and complete (inaccurate information will cause delays and may be a contravention of the Election Finances Act)